DamienFremont/mapstruct-doc/README.md

 ## Introduction

-The mapping-doc Plugin generate mapping doc for the specified project (CSV, Markdown or AsciiDoc).
+The MapStruct Doc Plugin generate mapping doc for the specified project (CSV, Markdown or AsciiDoc).

 (TODO: Java to CSV image)